polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/build-process.md

 So what happens when `cargo build --release` is executed in the directory of a Substrate node template?

-At a very high level, this command builds the project it is being called in with [optimized artifacts](https://doc.rust-lang.org/cargo/commands/cargo-build.html#compilation-options).
+At a very high level, this command builds the project in it's local directory with [optimized artifacts](https://doc.rust-lang.org/cargo/commands/cargo-build.html#compilation-options), meaning that the output executable has gone through some post-processing.
 These artifacts then result in the final executable program that enables launching a chain with the following command:
 `./target/release/node-template --dev`.

-During the build process, the runtime Wasm binary goes through 3 different stages, whereby each stage depicts the various steps in the build process.
+During the build process, the runtime Wasm binary goes through 3 different stages, each containing the various steps involved in the build process.
-The initial Wasm runtime is built in the first stage of the build cycle and embedded into the client.
+In the first stage of the build cycle, the initial Wasm runtime is built in and embedded into the client.
 Once the program is compiled and executed, the compressed Wasm binary is placed in on-chain storage at the [`:code`](https://docs.substrate.io/rustdocs/latest/sp_storage/well_known_keys/constant.CODE.html) storage key.
 When a chain is launched, its genesis state is initialized by using the embedded Wasm in the chainspec from the native runtime by default.